RaphaelRibes/GeCKO-MTruncatula/VCF_FILTERING/README.md

 Needed files:
 - the full GeCKO/ folder, including the runGeCKO.sh launcher
-- your variant calling .vcf.gz files
+- your variant calling .vcf.gz file along with his .csi index file
 - a VF_CLUSTER_PROFILE folder (in case you work on a cluster) and a config_VcfFiltering.yml file

 &nbsp;